djwhitt/nixos-config-common/README.md

-# NixOS Configuration
+# NixOS Modules

-A partial NixOS configuration designed to be included in other repos using [git-subrepo](https://github.com/ingydotnet/git-subrepo).
+A set of NixOS modules designed to be included in other repos using [git-subrepo](https://github.com/ingydotnet/git-subrepo).